Veykril/tlborm/src/macros/minutiae/scoping.md

 # fn main() {}
 ```

-Note that this can interact in somewhat bizarre ways due to the fact that identifiers in a macro
+Note that this can interact in somewhat bizarre ways due to the fact that identifiers in a
-(including other macros) are only resolved upon expansion:
+`macro_rules!` macro (including other macros) are only resolved upon expansion:

 ```rust
 mod a {